-Khurana & Khurana is experienced in getting civil remedies for its clients such as Injunctions against Counterfeiters and getting favorable enforcement orders in relation to IPs.
+Khurana & Khurana is experienced in getting civil remedies for its clients such as Injunctions against Counterfeiters and getting favourable enforcement orders in relation to IPs.
 We also provide protection of IP rights and IP enforcement at Borders of the Indian territories in compliance with Customs Act 1962, read with the Intellectual Property Rights (Imported Goods) Enforcement Rules 2007.

 Raids (IPR enforcement action) are conducted in compliance with either civil or criminal laws.
 The initial steps that are taken before carrying out raids are:

 (i) Verification of compliance with existing licensing agreements and ‘cease and desist’ letters or warnings. (ii) Verification of compliance with existing licensing agreements and ‘cease and desist’ letters or warnings. (iii) Carry out an undercover surveillance of a person or business entity.

-IP Enforcement against Anti- Counterfeit Products - Woodland Khurana & Khurana successfully conducted several raids at Mumbai for counterfeit products (trousers) falsifying it to be that of the product under the brand name of Woodland.
+IP Enforcement against Anti- Counterfeit Products - Woodland Khurana & Khurana successfully conducted several raids at Mumbai for counterfeit products (trousers) falsifying themselves to be that of the product under the brand name of Woodland.
 The raids were successfully carried out and the matter proceeded, leading to registration of FIR, generation of chargesheet, and imposition of penalty on and imprisonment of the accused.

-IP Enforcement against Anti- Counterfeit Products - Intex We diligently and efficiently carried out investigation and found out few retailers/whole sellers who were engaged with manufacturing and distributing the LED Televisions falsifying the trademark of Intex and were being imported by China.
-Thus, a successful raid by us was carried out in the presence of the Police and thereby a FIR was filed.
-We are in process to take up a criminal case against the infringers.
-Read More about the case
+IP Enforcement against Anti- Counterfeit Products - Intex We diligently and efficiently carried out investigation and found out few retailers/whole sellers who were engaged with manufacturing and distributing LED Televisions falsifying the trademark of Intex and were being imported by China.
+The raids were successfully carried out and the matter proceeded, leading to registration of FIR, generation of chargesheet, and imposition of penalty on and imprisonment of the accused.